tomassedovic/quicksilver-roguelike/README.md

 Create a new project like so:

-    $ cargo new --vcs git quicksilver-roguelike
+    $ cargo new --vcs git roguelike

 > This will initialise a new git repository as well!
 Remove `--vcs
 > git` if you don't want that.